Duluth Depot: North Shore Scenic Railroad/Lake Superior Railroad Museum

 Scenic train rides from the station are provided by the North Shore Scenic Railroad, a heritage railroad operated by the Lake Superior Railroad Museum.
 Excursions of one to six hours' duration run northeast along Lake Superior's northern shore to destinations that include the Lester River, the area of Palmers, and the city of Two Harbors.
 The railroad runs other special excursions throughout the year, and may be chartered as well.

 St. Louis County Historical Society

 SLCHS exhibits housed in The Depot include Veterans Memorial Hall.

 Minnesota Ballet

 The ballet has three rehearsal spaces in The Depot; it mounts occasional events and performances in the building.

 The Depot Foundation

-The Depot Foundation is dedicated to preserving The Depot as a vibrant and welcoming forum for the arts, culture and history through managing and growing a permanent endowment.
+The Depot Foundation is dedicated to preserving The Depot as a forum for the arts, culture and history through managing and growing a permanent endowment.

 DSSO

-The Duluth Superior Symphony Orchestra evokes a mix between the beautiful consistency of classically trained musicians with an accessible experience for new and returning guests.
+The Duluth Superior Symphony Orchestra evokes a mixes classically trained musicians with an accessible experience for new and returning guests.